jython/book/chapter18.rst

 Google App Engine
 =================

 The new kid on the block, at least for the time of this writing, is the Google App Engine.
 Fresh to the likes of the Java platform, the Google App Engine can be used for deploying applications written in just about any language that runs on the JVM, Jython included.
 The App Engine went live in April of 2008, allowing Python developers to begin using it's services to host Python applications and libraries.
 In the spring of 2009, the App Engine added support for the Java platform.
-Along with support of the Java language, most other languages that run on the JVM will also deploy and run on the Google App Sever, including Jython.
+Along with support of the Java language, most other languages that run on the JVM will also deploy and run on the Google App Engine, including Jython.
 It has been mentioned that more programming languages will be supported at some point in the future, but at the time of this writing Python and Java were the only supported languages.

-The App Engine actually runs a slimmed-down version of the standard Java library.
-You must download and develop against the Google App Engine SDK for Java in order to ensure that your application will run in the environment.
+The App Engine actually runs a slightly slimmed-down version of the standard Java library.
+You must download and develop using the Google App Engine SDK for Java in order to ensure that your application will run in the environment.
 You can download the SDK by visiting this link: http://code.google.com/appengine/downloads.html along with viewing the extensive documentation available on the Google App Engine site.
-The SDK comes complete with a web server that can be used for testing your code before deploying, and several demo applications ranging from easy JSP programs to sophisticated demos that use Google authentication.
+The SDK comes complete with a development web server that can be used for testing your code before deploying, and several demo applications ranging from easy JSP programs to sophisticated demos that use Google authentication.
 No doubt about it, Google has done a good job at creating an easy learning environment for the App Engine so that developers can get up and running quickly.

 In this section you will learn how to get started using the Google App Engine SDK, and how to deploy some Jython web applications.
 You will learn how to deploy a Jython servlet application as well as a WSGI application utilizing modjy.
-If you have not done so already, be sure to visit the link mentioned in the previous chapter and download the SDK so that you can follow along in the sections to come.
+Once you've learned how to develop and use a Jython Google App Engine program using the development environment, you will learn a few specifics about deploying to the cloud.
+If you have not done so already, be sure to visit the link mentioned in the previous paragraph and download the SDK so that you can follow along in the sections to come.

 Please note that the Google App Engine is a very large topic.
 Entire books could be written on the subject of developing Jython applications to run on the App Engine.
 With that said, I will cover the basics to get up and running with developing Jython applications for the App Engine.
 Once you've read through this section I suggest to go to the Google App Engine documentation for further details.